oligraphics/ts-audio-engine/README.md

 # ts-audio-engine
-Barebones audio engine to dynamically run sounds with spatial attenuation and other runtime control
+Barebones audio engine to dynamically run sounds with instance stealing and other runtime control